danielsaidi/SwiftUIKit/README.md

 ## Documentation

-The [online documentation][Documentation] has more information, code examples, etc., and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] has information, examples, code samples, etc., and makes it easy to browse the library.

 ## Support my work

-I manage many open-source projects on my spare time and would be very thankful for any help I can get to keep my work going.
+I manage many open-source projects on my spare time and am very thankful for any help to keep my work going.

 You can sponsor my work on [GitHub Sponsors][Sponsors] or get in touch for paid support.